BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_10.md

 Anyways, head inside the building here.

 Someone on the first floor will give us 8 *Honeys*.
 Useful for a quest we'll embark on in a bit.
 Upstairs someone will give us the password *allfieldapp*, and another person will tell us they lost their glasses.
 This will also be our main healing hub for now.
 Upstairs, you can do an in-game trade: our Dunsparce for **Tyrogue**.
 This is repeatable actually, so if you want to get more Tyrogue at higher levels for evolution purposes, you can do so.
+The first time you do this trade, you will get an *Electirizer*!
 Grab the *Wide Lens* here as well.

 Back outside, head down the ledge here.
 You'll find a hidden *Dragon Gem*.
 Down another ledge, you can grab a *Lax Mint* as well as a hidden *Magical Seed*.